-Patients should be informed of the need for repeated appropriate laboratory tests while they are receiving Mycophenolate Mofetil for Injection, USP (see 7 WARNINGS AND PRECAUTIONS, Immune).
+Patients should be informed of the need for repeated appropriate laboratory tests while they are receiving mycophenolate mofetil (see 7 WARNINGS AND PRECAUTIONS, Immune).
 Patients should be given complete dosage instructions and informed of the increased risk of lymphoproliferative disease and certain other malignancies.